- Change your password on the http://pkgs.racket-lang.org site.

 - Program-development environments, debugging, testing

-- Implementation (interpreters, compilers, tools, benchmarks, etc)
+- Implementation (interpreters, compilers, tools, benchmarks, etc.)

-- Syntax, macros, and hygiene
+- Syntax, macros, hygiene

 - Distributed computing, concurrency, parallelism

 - History, evolution and standardization of Scheme

 - Applications, experience and industrial uses of Scheme

 - Scheme pearls (elegant, instructive uses of Scheme)

 Submissions must be in ACM proceedings format, no smaller than 9-point type (10-point type preferred).
 Microsoft Word and LaTeX templates for this format are available at: http://www.acm.org/sigs/sigplan/authorInformation.htm

 Submissions should be in PDF and printable on US Letter.